 Will they make us suffer illness forever?”

 The geography was different because the land had been totally destroyed.
-When the colonisers of the Ancient Near East thought about what to call their new lands and settlements, they chose names that referred back to the first world, conscious that in spreading across the earth they were doing what men had done once before.
+When the colonisers of the Ancient Near East thought about what to call their new lands and settlements, they chose names that harked back to the first world, conscious that in spreading across the earth they were doing what men had done once before.
 They were reclaiming and recreating that world, much as European settlers of North America and Australia did with their place names (New England, New York, Boston, Plymouth and the like).

 and not raise flood-water from the springs!

 For all its inconsistencies and Mesopotamian colour, Atrahasis is a story concerning the whole human race.
 It explains in Mesopotamian terms why mankind was created, and why mankind had to be destroyed.
 The Deluge is total: escaping to higher ground is not an option for any animal.
-Ellil is angry because a purposely constructed vessel has enabled small group to survive (who precisely is not stated; in Gilgamesh they are ‘all my kith and kin’ plus the craftsmen who built the boat).
+Ellil is angry because a purposely constructed vessel has enabled small group to survive (who specifically is not stated; in Gilgamesh they are ‘all my kith and kin’ plus the craftsmen who built the boat).
 Death, no longer just the consequence of disease and famine, is instituted as the normal end to human life.
-In such a context the Deluge cannot but have been universal.
+In such a context the Deluge had to have been universal.
 The same applies to the tradition which tells of it.
 If the Deluge was a real event and perceived as affecting all mankind, it is difficult to see how the tradition could have originated in the experience of a merely regional disaster.

 The primeval tradition of all mankind